Methodology

 An open look at the signals, weights, and editorial process behind every audit.

-The SiteScope trust score is a composite of four weighted sub-signals.
-Each sub-signal is collected automatically, then sanity-checked by an editor before publication.
+The Scrutiny Desk trust score is a composite of four weighted sub-signals.
+Each sub-signal is collected automatically and combined by a fixed scoring formula before publication.
 The final 0–100 number is a blended estimate of how safe, legitimate, and useful a site is likely to be for a typical visitor in its category.

 1. Domain age & continuity